keepthrifty/keepthrifty.github.io/_posts/2016/2016-09-18-the-price-of-an-extra-day.md

 ## What's a Day Worth to You? #

-> You've got the tools now to figure it out - what's a extra day of FI cost you?
-Can you find a regular expense around that amount that you could eliminate?
+_You've got the tools now to figure it out - what's a extra day of FI cost you?
+Can you find a regular expense around that amount that you could eliminate?_
->
-> Leave a comment - share your thoughts!

 [mad-fientist-podcast]: http://www.madfientist.com/camp-mustache-q-and-a/